 This Quarterly Report on Form 10-Q (this "Form 10-Q" or this "report") contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Exchange Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that are forward looking and as such are not historical facts.
 All statements contained in this Form 10-Q other than statements of historical fact, including statements regarding our future results of operations, financial position, market size and opportunity, our business strategy and plans, the factors affecting our performance and our objectives for future operations, are forward-looking statements.
-The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "could," "should," "dual," "can," "expect," "project," "outlook," "forecast," "objective," "plan," "potential," "seek," "grow," "target," "if' and similar expressions are intended to identify forward-looking statements.
-We have based these forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described in the section titled "Risk Factors" set forth in Part I, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2021 filed with the Securities and Exchange Commission (the "SEC") on March 25, 2022 (the "Annual Report").
+The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "could," "should," "would," "can," "expect," "project," "outlook," "forecast," "objective," "plan," "potential," "seek," "grow," "target," "if" and similar expressions are intended to identify forward-looking statements.
+We have based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives and financial needs.
+These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described in the section titled "Risk Factors" set forth in Part I, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2021 filed with the Securities and Exchange Commission (the "SEC") on March 25, 2022 (the "Annual Report").
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
-It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-In light of these risks, uncertainties and assumptions, the future events and trends discussed in this Form 10-Q may not occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
+It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any fo

-- the ability of Dave to compete in its highly competitive industry; - the ability of Dave to keep pace with the rapid technological developments in its industry and the larger financial services industry; - the ability of Dave to manage its growth as a public company; - the ability of Dave to protect intellectual property and trade secrets; - changes in applicable laws or regulations and extensive and evolving government regulations that impact operations and business; - the ability to attract or maintain a qualified workforce; - level of product service failures that could lead Dave members ("Members") to use competitors' services; - · investigations, claims, disputes, enforcement actions, litigation and/or other regulatory or legal proceedings; - the ability to maintain the listing of Dave Class A Common Stock on Nasdaq; - · the effects of the COVID-19 pandemic, the Russia-Ukraine war or rising inflation on Dave's business; - the possibility that Dave may be adversely affected by other economic, business, and/or competitive factors; and - other risks and uncertainties described in this Form 10-Q, including those described under Item 1A, "Risk Factors" of the Annual Report.
+- · the ability of Dave to compete in its highly competitive industry; - the ability of Dave to keep pace with the rapid technological developments in its industry and the larger financial services industry; - the ability of Dave to manage its growth as a public company; - the ability of Dave to protect intellectual property and trade secrets; - · changes in applicable laws or regulations and extensive and evolving government regulations that impact operations and business; - · the ability to attract or maintain a qualified workforce; - level of product service failures that could lead Dave members ("Members") to use competitors' services; - investigations, claims, disputes, enforcement actions, litigation and/or other regulatory or legal proceedings; - · the ability to maintain the listing of Dave Class A Common Stock on Nasdaq; - the effects of the COVID-19 pandemic, the Russia-Ukraine war or rising inflation on Dave's business; - · the possibility that Dave may be adversely affected by other economic, business, and/or competitive factors; and - · other risks and uncertainties described in this Form 10-Q, including those described under Item 1A, "Risk Factors" of the Annual Report.